 Countermeasures against the cyberattack risk related to PF in particular are no different from the ones against cyberattacks in general.
-For example, in April 2022, the National Cyber Unit was established as a governmental investigative organization responsible for dealing with serious cyber incidents in light of the extremely serious threat existing in cyberspace.
-The National Cyber Unit is steadily conducting investigations in cooperation with prefectural police and foreign investigative agencies.
-In addition, the National Cyber Unit cooperates with companies possessing cutting-edge technologies to conduct comprehensive analysis of information provided by business operators and provides the results to the business operators.
+For example, in April 2022, the National Cyber Unit was established as a governmental investigative organization responsible for dealing with serious cyber incidents in light of the extremely serious threats existing in cyberspace, and in April 2024, it was upgraded and reorganized as the National Cyber Department.65 The National Cyber Department is steadily conducting investigations in cooperation with prefectural police and foreign investigative agencies.
+In addition, the Police cooperates with companies possessing cutting-edge technologies to conduct comprehensive analysis of information provided by business operators and provide the results to the business operators.
 Efforts are also underway to enhance the level of security for IT users as a whole through cooperation between the public and private sectors.
 The government should continue to take these efforts and other actions to deal with cyberattacks.

 In addition, crypto assets themselves afford a high level of anonymity to users and are capable of being transferred across borders instantaneously while being difficult to trace, and those characteristics provide an incentive for using crypto assets for the purpose of PF.
 Moreover, relevant technology continues to evolve day by day, as exemplified by the development of new types of crypto assets and new transaction methods.
 As a result, as in the case of cyberattacks, a game of cat and mouse tends to go on between the supervisory and regulatory authorities and criminals.
-In this respect, a technique called mixing is used in order to make it difficult for third parties to trace transactions or to identify cases of a single user using multiple accounts by adding to users' crypto asset transaction data addresses unrelated to them at the time of data input or output.
+In this respect, a technique called mixing is used in order to make it difficult for third parties to trace transactions or to identify cases of a single user using multiple accounts by adding to users' crypto